saveourtool/diktat/README.md

     ```
     </details>

-    * You can omit the `diktatConfigFile` or it points to non-existed file
+    * You can omit the `diktatConfigFile` or if it points to non-existed file
       then DiKTat runs with default configuration.

 If you omit the `executionId`: